Storware/vprotect-manual/deployment/protected-platforms/virtual-machines/oracle-vm.md

 ## Deployment in Oracle VM environment

-Oracle VM environment requires you to create storage used for VM export.
-Export storage repository should accessible also by vProtect Node in its staging directory.
+The Oracle VM environment requires you to create storage used for VM export.
+The export storage repository should also be accessible by vProtect Node in its staging directory.
 This implies that storage space doesn't have to be exported by vProtect Node - it can be mounted from an external source.
 The only requirement is to have it visible from both OVM hosts and Node itself.
 Keep in mind that ownership of the files on the share should allow both vProtect and OVM to read and write files.

 ![](../../../.gitbook/assets/deployment-vprotect-ovm-export-storage.png)